Singapore’s Covid-19 Vaccination System

 We were a lean team of 9

 2 designers, 2 product managers, 5 engineers.
 Low communication overheads.
 Quick and efficient decision-making, full autonomy.
-In this page (and in this site in totality), you’ll find only the work that I personally did.

 Objectives